quentin-euler/CSFI/README.md

 * **A scene *after* the flood** (optical image of the flooded area)
 * **A scene *before* the flood** (preferably from the same month in a different year to reduce seasonal bias)

+You can also provide the area of interest (optional) in a geojson format.
+More details are provided below.

 You can use either:

 * **TIF files** (recommended if you already pre-processed the data), or